markstringer-dti/markstringer-dti.github.io/dti.md

 How?
 Developers will tell you that there's no point breaking big bits of functionality into smaller bits that could be demonstrated, released and tested.
 They'll say that it "only makes sense" to release some bit of functionality in one big chunk.

 How?
-Somebody will tell you that there's no point bothering users with small bits functionality which don't show the whole journey, that it's a waste of time and money.
+Somebody will tell you that there's no point troubling users with small bits functionality which don't show the whole journey, that it's a waste of time and money.

 How?
 Somebody possibly even some users will tell you that there's no point looking at the new system until it has their real data in it, or until when they press the "launch missile" button something actually happens.